VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 * The different types and quotas of seats available at the conference.

-Additionally, the business customer can control the visibility of the conference on the public web-site by either publishing or un-publishing the conference.
+Additionally, the business customer can control the visibility of the conference on the public website by either publishing or un-publishing the conference.

-The business customer can use the conference management web-site to view a list of orders and attendees.
+The business customer can use the conference management website to view a list of orders and attendees.

 ### Ordering and Registration User Stories

-When a registrant creates an order, it may not be possible to completely fulfill the order.
+When a registrant creates an order, it may not be possible to fulfill
+the order completely.
 For example, a registrant may request a registrant may request five seats for the full conference, five seats for the drinks reception, and three seats for the pre-conference workshop.
 There may only be three seats available and one seat for the drinks reception,